cyril-ui-developer/taskie-app/README.md

-# Getting Started with Create React App
+# Getting Started with React and Redux Unit Testing: Taskie App
 https://dev.to/raaynaldo/redux-toolkit-setup-tutorial-5fjf

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).